-The 11 companies which made the cut?
-Abott, Circuit City, Fannie Mae (I’ll talk more about this case later), Gillette, Kimberly-Clark, Kroger, Nucor, Philip Morris, Pitney Bowes, Walgreens, and Wells Fargo.
+Abbott, Circuit City, Fannie Mae (I’ll talk more about this case later), Gillette, Kimberly-Clark, Kroger, Nucor, Philip Morris, Pitney Bowes, Walgreens, and Wells Fargo.

 According to Good to Great, the key ingredients behind enduring “greatness” stem from six key disciplines divided into three categories.
 These characteristics were common to these 11 firms, and they are:

-a) Good-to-great companies are usually led by highly driven “Level 5” Leaders who embody a paradoxical mix of personal humility and professional will, focused on producing sustained results and displaying a workmanlike diligence – more plow horse than show horse.
+These are leaders who embody a paradoxical mix of personal humility and professional will.
+They are focused on producing sustained results while displaying a workmanlike diligence – more plow horse than show horse.

 Contrast this with comparison companies that employ the “genius with a thousand helpers” model where discipline is imposed only by the sheer will, charisma and force of a “superstar” CEO.

-a) Good-to-great companies Confront the Brutal Facts (Yet Never Lose Faith) in what they do.
-They have cultures whereby people have opportunities to be heard adn where, ultimately, the truth is heard.
-This is epitomised by the Stockdale Paradox where one retains absolute faith that one can prevail to the end despite the difficulties and confront the most brutal facts of one’s current situation.
+They have cultures where their people have the opportunities to be heard and where the truth is ultimately heard.
+This is epitomised by the Stockdale Paradox which describes how you may retain absolute faith that you can prevail to the end despite the difficulties, and confront the most brutal facts of your organisation’s current situation.

-b) Good-to-great companies adopt the Hedgehog Concept (ie focusing on being the best at only a few things at a time).
-To do so, it is suggested that companies can form a council comprising the leading executive and between 5 to 12 key members of the management.
-The council should focus on asking the following three questions (which form 3 circles):
+To follow their sterling examples, your company companies can form a council comprising your leading executive and between 5 to 12 key members of the management.
+Your company’s council should then focus on asking the following three questions (which form 3 circles):

-1) What you can be the best in the world at;
+- What you can be the best in the world at;

-2) What you are deeply passionate about; and
+- What you are deeply passionate about; and

-3) What drives your economic engine.
+- What drives your economic engine.

 Courtesy of Good to Great (image source)

-a) Good-to-great companies closely follow a strong Culture of Discipline.
+Good-to-great companies closely follow a strong Culture of Discipline.
 They often use words like rigorous, dogged, diligent, precise, fastidious, consistent, accountable and methodical in their corporate lexicon, and are characterised by having a “stop doing” list.

 They do not chase after fads and shiny bright objects, yet become pioneers of carefully selected technologies.
 The key is that technology must fit into their Hedgehog Concept (three circles) and to respond with thoughtfulness and creativity, driven by a compulsion to turn unrealised potential into results.